-- the terms and conditions of the provision of those services are approved by the regulatory authority; - (d) without prejudice to the decisions of the Supervisory Body under Article $\underline{49} \cong \underline{9}$, appropriate financial resources for future investment projects and/or for the replacement of existing assets shall be made available to the transmission system operator in due time by the vertically integrated undertaking following an appropriate request from the transmission system operator. - 2.
-The activity of electricity transmission shall include at least the following tasks in addition to those listed in Article 40 ± 2 : - (a) the representation of the transmission system operator and contacts to third parties and the regulatory authorities; - (b) the representation of the transmission system operator within the European Network of Transmission System Operators for Electricity (ENTSO for Electricity); - (c) granting and managing third-party access on a non-discriminatory basis between system users or classes of system users; - (d) the collection of all the transmission system related charges including access charges, balancing charges for ancillary services such as purchasing of services (balancing costs, energy for losses) ⇒ and ancillary services charges <= ; - (e) the operation, maintenance and development of a secure, efficient and economic transmission system;

-- (f) investment planning ensuring the long-term ability of the system to meet reasonable demand and guaranteeing security of supply; - (g) the setting up of appropriate joint ventures, including with one or more transmission system operators, power exchanges, and the other relevant actors pursuing the objectives to develop the creation of regional markets or to facilitate the liberalisation process; and - (h) all corporate services, including legal services, accountancy and IT services. - Transmission system operators shall be organised in a legal form as referred to in Article 1 of Directive 2009/101/EC of the European Parliament and of the Council55 Council Directive 68/151/EEC (49). - 4.
-The transmission system operator shall not, in its corporate identity, communication, branding and premises, create confusion in respect of the separate identity of the vertically integrated undertaking or any part thereof. - 5.
-The transmission system operator shall not share IT systems or equipment, physical premises and security access systems with any part of the vertically integrated undertaking nor use the same consultants or external contractors for IT systems or equipment, and security access systems. - 6.
-The accounts of transmission system operators shall be audited by an auditor other than the one auditing the vertically integrated undertaking or any part thereof.
+- the terms and conditions of the provision of those services are approved by the regulatory authority; - (d) without prejudice to the decisions of the Supervisory Body under Article $\underline{49} \xrightarrow{20}$, appropriate financial resources for future investment projects and/or for the replacement of existing assets shall be made available to the transmission system operator in due time by the vertically integrated undertaking following an appropriate request from the transmission system operator. - 2.
+The activity of electricity transmission shall include at least the following tasks in addition to those listed in Article 40 ± 2 : - (a) the representation of the transmission system operator and contacts to third parties and the regulatory authorities; - (b) the representation of the transmission system operator within the European Network of Transmission System Operators for Electricity (ENTSO for Electricity); - (c) granting and managing third-party access on a non-discriminatory basis between system users or classes of system users; - (d) the collection of all the transmission system related charges including access charges, balancing charges for ancillary services such as purchasing of services (balancing costs, energy for losses) ⇒ and ancillary services charges ⇔ ; - (e) the operation, maintenance and development of a secure, efficient and economic transmission system; - (f) investment planning ensuring the long-term ability of the system to meet reasonable demand and guaranteeing security of supply; - (g) the setting up of appropriate joint ventures, including with one or more transmission system operators, power exchanges, and the other relevant actors pursuing the objectives to develop the creation of regional markets or to facilitate the liberalisation process; and - (h) all corporate services, including legal services, accountancy and IT services. - 3.
+Transmission system operators shall be organised in a legal form as referred to in Article 1 of Directive 2009/101/EC of the European Parliament and of the Council55 Council Directive 68/151/EEC (49). - 4.
+The transmission system operator shall not, in its corporate identity, communication, branding and premises, create confusion in respect of the separate identity of the vertically integrated undertaking or any part thereof.